 Comprehensive support for communities and individuals affected both by the transition to a net zero emissions economy and by the impacts of climate change within New Zealand and the Pacific will be well established.”

-• Require that all government policies and actions, the legislated emissions reduction targets and our Nationally Determined Contribution, are transparent, credible, fair and align with our global obligation to restrict global warming to within 1.5°C of pre-industrial levels with no overshoot.
-(2.11.6)
+• Requiring that the legislated emission reduction targets and Nationally Determined Contribution (and all government policies and actions to achieve them) are transparent, credible, fair, and align with our global obligation to restrict global warming to within 1.5°C of pre-industrial levels with no overshoot.
+(2.1.6)

-• Support and resource the establishment of regional, representative, Tiriti-based citizens’ assemblies, and empower them to recommend their own climate adaptation plans based on Just Transition principles.
-(5.1)
+• Supporting and resourcing the establishment of regional, representative, Tiriti-based citizens’ assemblies, and empowering them to recommend their own climate adaptation plans based on Just Transition principles.
+(2.2.3)

-• Update all New Zealanders with the latest climate change-related evidence in an empowering, capacity-building way, as part of a regular accountability statement that enables all New Zealanders to be part of the solution.
-(7.6)
+• Providing the public with the latest climate change-related evidence, as part of a regular accountability statement that enables all New Zealanders to be part of the solution.
+(2.2.7)

 Connected Policies